-Design and Technology gives children the opportunity to develop skill, knowledge and understanding of designing and making functional products.
+D&T gives children the opportunity to develop skills, knowledge and understanding of designing and making functional products.
 We feel it is vital to nurture creativity and innovation through design, and by exploring the designed and made world in which we all live and work.

-Convert your individual membership to a primary school membership
+Convert your membership to a primary school membership

-Primary schooll membership has been membership option of choice this year, growing by 238% in the 6 months to December 2014.
-It really does offer your school tremendous value, member support and really invaluable engagement for your whole team.
+Primary school membership offers your school tremendous value, member support and really invaluable engagement for your whole team.

-We have found that schools are often willing to pay for primary school membership for their whole school staff, out of school budgets and so individual primary members are generally converting to cover their whole school.
+Schools are often willing to pay for primary school membership for their whole school staff out of school budgets and so many individual primary members are converting to cover their whole school.
 This enables schools to budget for resources, events and CPD provided by the Association and all take advantage of member discounted rates.
 We are happy to help you with the conversion from individual to primary school membership.
 Just give us a call on 01789 470007 or email email@example.com.

-CPD for primary D&T subject leaders and classroom teachers
+Primary CPD and INSET training for Design and Technology subject leaders and classroom teachers

 Design and Technology education involves two important elements - learning about the designed and made world and how things work, and learning to design and make functional products for particular purposes and users.

-We’ve found that skills learned in D&T also help with learning across the curriculum.
-Their knowledge about the properties of materials helps in science and the practice of measuring accurately helps in maths.
+The skills learned in D&T also help with learning across the curriculum.
+Knowledge about the properties of materials helps in science and the practice of measuring accurately helps in maths.
 These skills help in IT through the children’s use of computer control and, naturally, in art and design.

-Design and Technology education helps develop children’s skills and knowledge in design, materials, structures, mechanisms and electrical control.
+Design and Technology education helps develop children’s skills through collaborative working and problem-solving, and knowledge in design, materials, structures, mechanisms and electrical control.
 They are encouraged to be creative and innovative, and are actively encouraged to think about important issues such as sustainability and enterprise.

 - Activities which involve investigating and evaluating existing products

-- Focused practical tasks in which children develop particular aspects of knowledge and skills
+- Focused tasks in which children develop particular aspects of knowledge and skills

 - Designing and making activities in which children design and make 'something' for 'somebody' for 'some purpose'

-These three activities are combined in sequence to create a D&T project.
+These three activities are combined in sequence to create a Design and Technology project.